EXPLAINER: What's the impact if Europe cuts off Russian oil?

 HOW MUCH WOULD A BOYCOTT COST RUSSIA?

-It would cost the Kremlin, with energy the main pillar of its budget.
+Energy is the main pillar of the Kremlin’s budget.
 The Russian government got an average of 43% of its revenue from oil and natural gas between 2011 and 2020.

-The price for Russia’s main export benchmark to Europe, Urals crude, has been knocked down to a $35-per-barrel discount compared with international benchmark Brent.
+While the price for Russia’s main export benchmark to Europe, Urals crude, has been discounted by $35 a barrel compared with international benchmark Brent, Russia’s revenue losses have so far been limited because of generally higher oil prices.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.